How to invest in real estate in 2023

 Investing in a REIT is a great way to start for a beginner with a little cash, but you’ll need to work at it, too, since there are still some ways to mess up a REIT investment.

-Advantages: Can start with almost any amount of money, no hands-on management, liquid investments, regular dividends, the ability to diversify holdings easily, deferred taxes on capital gains if assets are held
+Can start with almost any amount of money, no hands-on management, liquid investments, regular dividends, no broker commissions, the ability to diversify holdings easily, deferred taxes on capital gains if assets are held.

-Disadvantages: REIT stocks can fluctuate, REITs maintain a lot of debt, lack of transparency in investments
+REIT stocks can fluctuate, REITs maintain a lot of debt, lack of transparency in investments.

 5. Use an online real estate platform